 The department faculty have established strong partnerships with our local feeder high schools.
 We have identified courses offered at the local high schools and have established articulation agreements with several of the High School courses.
 The discipline faculty members assist with articulation agreements and promote articulation pathways to local high school students.
 The discipline faculty also hold an annual advisory committee meeting where business and educational partners are provided an opportunity to provide ideas and suggestions for course sequencing and essential workplace knowledge and skills.
 As has already been mentioned, new courses and programs have been added as a result of these annual advisory committee meetings.

-An important internal partnership is between the the CIS lab techs and the CIS faculty.
+An important internal partnership is between the CIS lab techs and the CIS faculty.
 The lab techs provide support to faculty with technical requests free of charge.
 This is a highly valued service and as such should continue to be funded at or above current funding levels.
 Another important partnership is with the Cisco Networking Academy program.
 The CCNA program was launched in the fall of 2003 and the partnership has continued to bring additional opportunities including access to current industry standards and media rich instructional courses and materials.
 The Cisco Academy program authors have developed several cybersecurity courses which the department faculty have uses to author new CHC courses which align to the Cisco Academy cybersecurity courses.
-These new courses are currently working their way thorough the CHC curriculum approval process.
-We hope to be able to launch the Cisco Cybersecurity courses starting in the Fall term of 2019.